 Interest income and interest expenses are recognized in the interim separate income statement on the accrual basis.
-Accrued interest income arising from the loans that are classified from group 2 to group 5 in accordance with Circular 11, interest receivables on loans restructured and maintained as Standard loan group (group 1) as prescribed in Circular 01, Circular 03, Circular 14, Circular 02 and Decree 55 will not be recognized in the interim separate income statement.
+Accrued interest income arising from the loans that are classified from group 2 to group 5 in accordance with Circular 11, interest receivables on loans restructured and maintained as Standard loan group (group 1) as prescribed in Circular 02, Circular 06 and Decree 55 will not be recognized in the interim separate income statement.
 Accrued interest income on such loans is recorded as an off-balance-sheet item and is recognized in the interim separate income statement upon actual receipt.

-Income and expenses from interest on securities investments are recorded on the accrual basis.
+Income from interest on securities investments are recorded on the accrual basis.
 Accrued interest income of securities that are fallen within the scope of Circular 11 and classified from group 2 upwards is not recognized in the interim separate income statement for the period.
 These accruals are recorded as off-balance-sheet items and are only recognized in the interim separate income statement upon actual receipt.